arschles/www/content/blog/stream1.md

 # lobsters_id = ""
 ---

 Two days ago, I decided to [start streaming](https://twitter.com/arschles/status/1240036551687434240).
-I stumbled on some technical topics but I had a lot of fun just talking through my dev setup and showing how to make a small contribution to [Athens](https://github.com/gomods/athens).
+I had a lot of fun just talking through my dev setup and showing how to make a small contribution to [Athens](https://github.com/gomods/athens).
 It felt like doing a [Go in 5 Minutes](https://github.com/arschles/go-in-5-minutes) screencast, but I could be a lot looser and more informal.
 I felt ok making mistakes and saying "I don't know".

 This wasn't me _teaching_ a single topic, it felt like sharing.

 **I'm going to stream again tomorrow**.
 I'm always behind on triaging issues in the Athens project, so I'll do a bit of that.